reversinghub/hide-and-seek/README.md

 ![Usage](img/howto.png)

-disables refresh
-updates speed paused
+* Note that after a first run the _Refresh now_ will be disabled and also the _Update speed_ will be paused.
+To re-test, Task Manager needs to be restarted!

 ### Compile

-compiled with ...
- Microsoft Visual Studio Community 2019
-Version 16.5.3
+Compiled with __*Microsoft Visual Studio Community 2019, Version 16.5.3__* as a **64-bit application** - This is very important since Task Manager is a 64-bit application and reading/writing from it's memory from a 32-bit process would be a lot more difficult.

-MS Widows 8.1 enterprise Version 6.3.9600
+Tested on MSicrosoft Widows 8.1 Enterprise, Version 6.3.9600, 64-bit.
-64-bits

 ### References
  * [WinSpy++](https://www.autohotkey.com/boards/viewtopic.php?f=6&t=28220)